Vyral/base-template/_posts/2017-03-20-3-paths-forward-after-a-bad-appraisal.md

 **The third option is to renegotiate the terms of the contract.** As a buyer, go to the lender and see if there is any room for adjustment in the interest rate.
 If the seller is paying for the closing costs, offer to cover them yourself.
 Ultimately, you can renegotiate to try and make the deal go through in a way that works out for everyone.&nbsp;

 If you have any other questions about how to handle a bad appraisal or if you want to know more about our current real estate market, give us a call or send us an email.
-We would be happy to help you!
+We would be happy to help you\!